NoroffFEU/development-platforms/svelte-case-study.md

 - `3th September, 2019` Version 3.0 is released, with a rewritten compiler, improved performance and a new feature like reactive declarations and context API.

-- `22th October, 2020` Svelte Summit, the first virtual confrence dedicated to Svelte took place.
+- `22th October, 2020` Svelte Summit, the first virtual conference dedicated to Svelte took place.

 - `1th December, 2020` SvelteKit was announced in a blog post.